Part 2

 A debugging pod

 Sometimes, the best way to debug is to manually test what is going on.
 You can just go inside a pod or send a request manually from another pod.
-You can use eg. busybox, that is a light wight Linux distro for debugging.
+You can use eg. busybox, that is a light weight Linux distro for debugging.

 Let us start a busybox pod by applying the following yaml: